opencity-labs/ccat_context_guardian_enricher/README.md

 - **`conversation_history_length`**: *(Integer, default: 3)* - Number of previous messages to include in memory search context.
 Set to 0 to disable conversation history.
 Range: 0-10 messages.
 This helps the system understand contextual queries like "explain better" or "what about that topic" by referencing previous conversation turns.

 - **`max_query_length`**: *(Integer, default: 1000)* - Maximum length of the enhanced query string (including conversation history) to avoid embedding model limits.
 Range: 100-5000 characters.
 If the combined query exceeds this length, it will be truncated from the beginning.

+- **`remove_inline_links_from_sources`**: *(Boolean, default: False)* - When enabled, removes from the sources list any URL that appears in the message text itself.
+This is useful when the AI response includes inline references like "more information here: [url]" and you don't want those URLs duplicated in the sources list.
+Additionally, this setting deduplicates sources by label, keeping only one source per unique label to avoid redundant entries.

 ## Technical Details